Erik-orange/git-notes/README.md

 ## Pulling Changes

 * `$ git pull`
-  - Pulls changes in the current branch made by other developers
+  * Pulls changes in the current branch made by other developers.
-  - Synchronize your local repository with the remote repository.
+  * Synchronize your local repository with the remote repository.

   The `pull` command doesn't create a new directory with the project name.